per1234/EtherEventQueue/README.md

 - Parameter: sendNodesOnlyValue - true == semd to nodes only, false == send to any IP address.
   - Type: boolean
 - Returns: none

+`EtherEventQueue.setNode(nodeNumber, nodeIP)` - Set the IP address of a node.
+- Parameter: nodeNumber - The number of the node to set.
+  - Type: byte
+- Parameter: nodeIP - The IP Address of the node to set.
+  - Type: IPAddress or 4 byte array.
+  - Returns: true == success, false == invalid nodeNumber

+`EtherEventQueue.removeNode(node)` - Remove a node.
+- Parameter: nodeNumber - The number or IP address of the node to remove.
+  - Type: byte, 4 byte array, or IPAddress
+- Returns: none

+`EtherEventQueue.getIP(nodeNumber)` - Returns the IP address of the given node.
+- Parameter: nodeNumber - The number of the node to return the IP address of.
+  - Type: byte
+- Returns: IP address of the given node.
+  -Type: IPAddress

  #### Process